milanmdev/milanmdev/emojirole.md

 EmojiRole does not store any of your information.

 We do not have access to anything you do on the Discord client.

+# Terms of Service
+By using the EmojiRole Discord bot, you agree to the [Discord Terms of Service](https://discord.com/terms).